 Streetcare said "However, this would only slightly improve the current situation if the previously mentioned ditch (eastwards along the boundary of Garden Cottage to the polo pitch) remains as it is now.
 So OGAFCA's assistance would be greatly appreciated."

 We wrote to the Landowner and a site meeting took place in the afternoon of Thursday July 17 2014.
 The landowner, Mr Bennett, met with us and Streetcare on site.
 We are grateful to him for pointing out how that local system flows.
-Contrary to intuition drainage from this low spot actually should flow SOUTH under the road to the chamber under the footway near the corner of Garden Cottage and then EAST alongside the Polo pitch.
+Contrary to intuition drainage from this low spot actually flows SOUTH under the road to the chamber under the footway near the corner of Garden Cottage and then EAST alongside the Polo pitch.

 At the end of October 2014 Streetcare carried out work to pipe the ditch on the west side of the road and install new curb stones and gullies.
 The gullies in the road now feed into this new pipe and from there under the road to the chamber.

 The contractors reported that the ditch towards the polo pitch still needed to be cleaned out or water would back up in the new pipe.
 Streetcare contacted the landowner again who promised to carry out the necessary maintenance.
-Unfortunately as far as we are aware this work has not yet been done but this site has a temporary GREEN status until wet weather shows it to still be deficient.